-MEDICAL APPROPRIATENESS REVIEW SCENARIO 3: RAE 1-7 AND HCPF FFS RAE 1 RAE 2&4 RAE 3&5 RAE 6&7 QUESTION MH/SUD MH/SUD MH/SUD HCPF M/S Which benefit classifications does the plan have services subject to this NQTL? (inpatient, outpatient, emergency care, prescription drugs) IP and OP IP and OP IP and OP IP and OP IP and OP What is the process for determining medical appropriateness for individuals OVER the age of 21?
-Clinical Coordinators review the submitted clinical documentation and compare it to the appropriate medical necessity guidelines and the Colorado Medicaid medical necessity criteria to determine if the request is Review of clinical information, records, and lab work submitted by the treating provider.
+MEDICAL APPROPRIATENESS REVIEW SCENARIO 3: RAE 1-7 AND HCPF FFS

+Question RAE 1 MH/SUD RAE 2&4 MH/SUD RAE 3&5 MH/SUD RAE 6&7 MH/SUD HCPF M/S Which benefit classifications does the plan have services subject to this NQTL? (inpatient, outpatient, emergency care, prescription drugs) IP and OP IP and OP IP and OP IP and OP IP and OP What is the process for determining medical appropriateness for individuals OVER the age of 21?
+Clinical Coordinators review the submitted clinical documentation and compare it to the appropriate medical necessity guidelines and the Colorado Medicaid medical necessity criteria to determine if the request is medically appropriate.
+Review of clinical information, records, and lab work submitted by the treating provider.
 Clinical info is first reviewed by licensed behavioral health clinician for medical appropriateness per medical necessity criteria and InterQual; a physician is consulted as needed.
 Follows established procedures for applying clinical criteria based on the individual member's needs and the local delivery system for medical and behavioral health services.
+These procedures apply to PAR, CCR, and RR.
 Reviewers collect and review relevant clinical information to determine if the Review submitted information for completeness, compliance and medical appropriateness utilizing specific HCPF inpatient policy, guidelines, and the appropriate criteria by the first and second level reviewers.
+71

-&lt;sup>66 First Level Reviewers consist of Registered Nurses who may: Approve the service as requested based on MCG/InterQual or HCPF approved criteria, and compliance to policies and federal guidelines, Request additional information from the Provider to support the request.
+71 First Level Reviewers consist of Registered Nurses who may: Approve the service as requested based on MCG/InterQual or HCPF approved criteria, and compliance to policies and federal guidelines, Request additional information from the Provider to support the request.
 Refer the request to a physician reviewer-If the nurse reviewer believes that the request may not meet medical necessity, should be denied for medical necessity, or would like further input from a physician reviewer, they will refer it for further review and determination (2nd level Physician Review)., Deny the request for technical reasons, including failing to provide the necessary documentation, not submitting the request timely, and/or if the request is a duplicate, etc. First Level Reviewers cannot deny for lack of medical necessity.
 Second Level Reviewers consist of Physicians who may: Approve the service as requested based on MCG/InterQual or HCPF approved Criteria, and compliance to policies and federal guidelines, Request additional information from the Provider to support the request, Render either a full or partial denial for lack of medical necessity.